MonoidMusician/blog/sources/out_of_the_void.md

 Stuff stuck on bound variables will get deleted in a WHNF lambda abstraction.

 ## Formal presentation?

+Maybe it wants to be a program, and not horizontal bar rules ...

 \[
   \Gamma \vdash t : T \Leftarrow \Upsilon